bihealth/sodar-core/CONTRIBUTING.rst

 ^^^^^^^^^^^^

 Contributions to the SODAR Core package are welcome and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps and credit will always be given.

 Further details and guidelines for contributions can be found in the `SODAR Core documentation <https://sodar-core.readthedocs.io/en/dev/contributing.html>`_.